Contributing to MDAA

 - Documentation Improvements — Spotted a typo, unclear instruction, or missing information?
 For small fixes like typos, submit a PR directly.
 For larger documentation changes, open an issue first to discuss the scope.

 - Code Contributions — Fix bugs, add features, or improve existing modules.
-Open an issue first, then see the Development Environment Setup section to get started once approved.
+Open an issue first, then see DEVELOPMENT.md to get started once approved.

 - Sample Configuration Contributions — Build new sample configurations for common use cases and contribute the same to the sample configurations repository.